Do Not Learn Metric

 AFTER you are familiar with using metric, you can learn about prefixes, base units, and orders of magnitude.
 The metric system is based on a coherent set of principles enabling measuring units to integrate in a logical manner, but you do not need to know that to start your metric journey.

 Many people are reluctant to switch to metric due to concern it will cause mental mayhem.
 It's actually not too difficult.
-After switching over to Celsius for a week you'll likely have a good intuitive sense of Celsius.
+For example, after switching over to Celsius for a week you'll likely have a good intuitive sense of Celsius.
+It's not rocket science.

 Steps

-2. Tools — Buy some metric only measuring devices (avoid dual units like the plague because dual units kill your senses).
+- Tools — Buy some metric-only measuring devices (avoid dual-units like the plague because dual-units kill intuition).
 Sadly, you'll have to purchase online as retail stores mostly sell imperial.

 Do not do unit conversions.